DPDK/dpdk/doc/guides/nics/nfp.rst

 (NFP-6xxx), Netronome's Network Flow Processor 4xxx (NFP-4xxx) and
 Netronome's Network Flow Processor 38xx (NFP-38xx).

-NFP is a SRIOV capable device and the PMD supports the physical function (PF) and the virtual functions (VFs).
+NFP is a SR-IOV capable device and the PMD supports the physical function (PF) and the virtual functions (VFs).

 Dependencies